 In most organizations, SharePoint stores a large number of PDF files containing invaluable information.
 Users are able to access the information stored in PDF files via SharePoint Search.
 Generally, SharePoint Server is a great way to get users excited about SharePoint.
 You must install PDF iFilter, it’s easy and very useful.
 Adobe provides a free PDF iFilter which you can use here.
 Make sure you install iFilter only on those SharePoint Servers which run the Search Index role.
 But if you don’t use any PDF iFilter, this may cause serious troubles.

-Solution: The only possible solution for this problem is PDF iFilter.
+Solution: The only possible solution to this problem is PDF iFilter.
 Make sure you’re using PDF iFilter.
 If you have a large farm in SharePoint and you want to reduce the time needed to index PDF files, you should try PDF iFilter provided by Foxit.
 It’s better than Adobe iFilter and provides you excellent performance (but it’s not a freeware).

 Aforementioned reasons cause failure in SharePoint Server and lead to corruption in its database.
 You’re lucky if you have the backup.
 Backup has the ability to restore what you lost due to accidental deletion or corruption.
 Also, you can create a new database with the backup at the time of SharePoint Server failure or crash.
 This is the main reason why backup is strongly recommended by computer experts and professional users.
 Don’t forget to take backup of your data.
 Also, do practice your restore procedures regularly even before you actually need to.
 Read this article to know how to backup and restore SharePoint.